-- × related assurance and attestation services;
+- related assurance and attestation services;

-- × risk and control services;
+- risk and control services;

-- × transaction services; and
+- transaction services; and

-- × tax services.
+- tax services.

 The fees shown in the table above were all pre-approved in accordance with these policies and procedures.
 The Audit Committee separately will consider any proposed retention of the independent registered public accounting firm for permissible non-audit services other than those listed above.
+The Audit Committee is responsible for the audit fee negotiations associated with the Company's retention of PwC.

-In reliance on the reviews and discussions referred to above, the Audit Committee recommended to the Board of Directors, and the Board has approved, that the audited financial statements be included in the Humana Annual Report on Form 10-K for the year ended December 31, 2014.
+In reliance on the reviews and discussions referred to above, the Audit Committee recommended to the Board of Directors, and the Board has approved, that the audited financial statements be included in the Humana Annual Report on Form 10-K for the year ended December 31, 2015.